noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 summary: "From AWS outages to Germany’s Telematikinfrastruktur, 2025 showed that resilience isn’t built in data centers — it’s enforced by leadership that understands complexity and owns interdependencies."
 ---

 In the past 12 months, we’ve witnessed infrastructure failures we never thought would happen.
 AWS went dark for 15 hours because two systems wrote to the same DNS entry.
-Google Cloud collapsed globally from a null pointer exception.
+Google Cloud experienced a global outage due to a null pointer exception.
 South Korea permanently lost 858 terabytes of government data because backups were “too large.”
 A CrowdStrike update crashed 8.5 million Windows systems worldwide.

 These weren’t just technical incidents.
 They were leadership failures dressed up as technical ones.